bioboot/newlabsite/README.md

 # Example new jekyll based Grant Lab website

 This directory contains the code for the new lab website [thegrantlab.org](http://thegrantlab.org/).
+For now it is available only in preview form on  [GitHub](http://bioboot.github.io/newlabsite/).

 ## Running locally